SoneNiko/BLT/README.md

 ## Installation

-1. Download the latest version of the BLOT from the releases page.
+1. Download the latest version of the BLT from the releases page.
 2. Run the tool using the command line as shown in the usage section.

 ## Notes